nimakarimipour/WALAWiki/Intermediate-Representation-(IR).md

 Pi nodes (advanced)
 -------------------

-Pi assignments (referred to as "pi nodes" in WALA code) were introduced in [Bodik et al.'s ABCD work](http://dl.acm.org/citation.cfm?id=349342) as a technique to capture local path conditions directly in SSA form.
+π assignments (referred to as "pi nodes" in WALA code) were introduced in [Bodik et al.'s ABCD work](http://dl.acm.org/citation.cfm?id=349342) as a technique to capture local path conditions directly in SSA form.
 E.g., if we have the code `S1: c = v1 != null S2: if (c) { return v1; }`, we could rewrite it to `S1: c = v1 != null S2: if (c) { v2 = PI(v1, S1); return v2; }`.
 With the new representation, an otherwise path-insensitive analysis can easily reason that v2 is never null.

 To build IR with pi nodes, invoke `setPiNodePolicy()` on the corresponding `SSAOptions` object with a corresponding `SSAPiNodePolicy`, which governs how pi nodes are constructed.
 WALA has two built-in pi-node policies: `NullTestPiPolicy`, which adds pi nodes for null checks (like the example above), and `InstanceOfPiPolicy` for instance-of type tests.

+Like with phi instructions, pi instructions are stored on `BasicBlock`s and are not normal IR instructions.
+To iterate all pi instructions in an IR, call `IR.iteratePis()`.
+More usefully, you can call `BasicBlock.iteratePis()` to see the pi instructions stored on that block.
+Note that pi instructions logically execute **at the end** of the basic block on which they are stored; this is the opposite of phi instructions, which logically execute at the beginning of the block.

+For a given `SSAPiInstruction`, `getVal()` tells you which value number is being renamed, and `getDef()` tells you the new value number.
+How can you tell what condition holds for the new name?  `getSuccessorBlock()` tells you the successor block number where the new name will be used.
+Assuming you have the block `b` on which the `SSAPiInstruction` is stored, you can look at `b`'s successors in the control flow graph to figure out the `BasicBlock` `succ` corresponding to the successor block number.
+Now, you can call com.ibm.wala.cfg.Util.getTakenSuccessor() or com.ibm.wala.cfg.Util.getNotTakenSuccessor() to figure out if `succ` is reached when the condition at the end of `b` is true or false.
+To figure out what condition holds, you need to look at both the `SSAConditionalBranchInstruction` at the end of `b` and the "cause" instruction returned by `SSAPiInstruction.getCause()`; the specific condition will be specific to the pi-node policy.

 From IR to bytecode?
 --------------------